 Best Seafood Restaurant Chiefland, Florida

-The Treasure Camp is located along the famous historic Suwannee River about 14 miles South of Chiefland in the tiny village of Fowlers Bluff.
+The Treasure Camp Restaurant & Resort is located along the famous historic Suwannee River about 14 miles South of Chiefland in the tiny village of Fowlers Bluff.
 It is approximately halfway between Chiefland and the laid-back beach resort town of Cedar Key along County Highway 347.
 In addition to their restaurant food and drink, Treasure Camp offers bait and supplies for fishing trips on the river and lodging in their nearby cabins.

 Review Treasure Camp Restaurant and Resort